greg-raven/Uncommon-Sense/_posts/2017-08-28-the-pretext-of-emergency.md

 ---
-title: 'The pretext of ‘emergency’'
+title: 'The pretext of 'emergency''
 layout: post
 categories:
 - government